MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-dynamic-content-multiple-languages.md

 > ![Screenshot showing selecting the text from a specific record and using it as a token for more personalization](media/real-time-marketing-example-2.png "Screenshot showing selecting the text from a specific record and using it as a token for more personalization")

 This process needs to be repeated for the various possible combinations of country and language that are possible.
-With the tokens ready, we build the logic for each country’s conditional block.
+With the tokens ready, we build the logic for each country's conditional block.
 To do this, each desired combination will be placed within an {{#if}} condition as shown below.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing tokens ready to use](media/real-time-marketing-logic-build-country-conditional-content.png "Screenshot showing tokens ready to use")